Student talking with an advisor in their office

 Non-passing grades (still counted as attempted): F, K, U, I, W, X

 D grades are counted as passing for financial aid, but it is a low grade and may still hurt your SAP status.
 Also, a D might not meet the academic requirements of your program and you might need to retake the course.
-If you earn a D grade, check with your academic adviser to see if you will need to retake it for your program.
+If you earn a D grade, check with your academic advisor to see if you will need to retake it for your program.

 Transfer credits that will apply toward your current program at MHCC are counted for SAP.
 This includes all passing and non-passing grades, as well as classes for which you did not receive financial aid.